wur-bioinformatics/introduction-to-bioinformatics/week5.md

 This chapter discusses what we call -omics measurements: genomics, transcriptomics (gene expression), proteomics and metabolomics.
-Omics technologies measure the presence, levels and/or interactions of different types of molecules in the cell, all molecules at once (see figure {numref}`w5f0`).
+Omics technologies measure the presence, levels and/or interactions of different types of molecules in the cell, all molecules at once (see {numref}`w5f0`).
 Genomics focuses on the entirety of information that can be derived from genomes (structure, function, evolution, etc.).
 Transcriptomics, proteomics and metabolomics focus on gene expression, protein and metabolite levels, respectively.
 Finally, phenomics measures the outward appearance and behaviour of cells and organisms.

 The concept of genes is central to the dogma of molecular biology: it therefore makes sense that much early research was invested in sequencing